Photo leak issue: Hanif Abbasi shifted from Adiala to Attock jail

 RAWALPINDI: Early morning on Saturday, Pakistan Muslim League-Nawaz (PML-N) leader Muhammad Hanif Abbasi, who is serving a life sentence after his conviction in the ephedrine quota case, was shifted to the prison in Attock from Adiala Jail.

-The PML-N leader Hanif Abbasi was brought to Attock Jail by a prison van.
-In picture, PML-N's Hanif Abbasi was in casual dress rather in prisoner dress.
+The PML-N leader Hanif Abbasi was brought to Attock Jail by prison van.
+In picture, PML-N Hanif Abbasi was in casual dress rather in prisoner dress.

 Further, Abbasi's wife upheld, "Shifting him to Attock jail is the worst example of political revenge."
 She stated that the incarcerated PML-N leader suffers from heart ailment and has pollen allergy.
 "Doctors had suggested that he be kept in the jail hospital," she added while stating that authorities are not even allowing that medicines be provided to Abbasi.